-I previously wrote about the lounges available at Orlando Airport.
-However the one section that does not have any lounge nearby is gates 100-129, which service Southwest, Alaska and Virgin America.
-All hope is not lost, though, because this section of the airport is home to Cask & Larder.
+I’ve written about the lounges available at Orlando Airport.
+However the one section that doesn’t have a lounge nearby is gates 100-129, which services Southwest and Alaska Airlines.
+All hope is not lost though, because this section of the airport is home to Cask & Larder.
 I’d put this dining establishment up on the list of the best airport restaurants out there, anywhere.

 For those of you not up to date on the Orlando restaurant scene, the James Beard Award nominated husband and wife tandem of James and Julie Petrakis opened their first restaurant, The Ravenous Pig, in Winter Park, Florida (just a few miles north of Downtown Orlando) in 2007.
 The Ravenous Pig has served sustainable food created with passion and prepared using ingredients sourced in Florida.
 They’ve dazzled diners and earned critical acclaim for their thoughtful creations inspired by the best seasonal foods the Sunshine State has to offer.

 There was quite a buzz when they announced they were taking over a restaurant down the road, previously a BBQ place, and opening a new concept called Cask & Larder.
 Taking advantage of the smoker already on site, they planned on featuring House Cured & Smoked Meats and Craft Beers brewed on the premises.
 While the restaurant was great, it was not a good fit for the large space it inhabited.
 Eventually, The Ravenous Pig moved from its original location to the larger Cask & Larder space and it was announced that Cask & Larder would be moving to the Orlando Airport.